botpress/readme/docs/INTEGRATIONS/using-integrations/slack.md

 To start a conversation with a user proactively, you need to know the user's Slack ID.

 1. In Studio, add the **Start DM Conversation** card to your flow.
-2. Pass the user's Slack ID in the `Slack User Id` input.
+2. Pass the user's Slack ID in the `Slack User ID` input.
 3. You can store the result of the action in a variable.

 ## Retrieve a Message